-- 3rd & 4th grade may land over free throw line on free throw attempts.
+- 4th graders may land over FT line on FT attempts.

-- 5th grade teams must play person to person defense in the front court.
-Teams may trap and play zone defense in the back court.
+- 5th grade teams must play person to person full-court defense only.
+No zone defense allowed.

 - 5th–8th Grade: No press allowed if team is ahead by 20 points+.
 One warning – subsequent violations result in bench technical.

 - Coaches are responsible for their actions, and the actions of their players and fans.
 Inappropriate behavior will not be tolerated.
 Officials have authority to forfeit games if necessary.
-Tournament Director or Site Supervisor reserves the right to remove individuals from premises, or refuse admission to individuals, at their sole discretion.
+Tournament Director or Site Leads reserve the right to remove individuals from premises, or refuse admission to individuals, at their sole discretion.
 No refunds of any kind will be given if this occurs.

 - Any technical foul (bench or player) will result in automatic 2 points + the ball for opposing team (no free throws shot).

-- Any player or coach receiving two technical fouls in a game will be ejected for that day and will be required to leave the building.
+- Any player or coach receiving two technical fouls in a game will be ejected for that day, and is required to leave the building.